anandslab/docker-traefik/README.md

 Based on the docker-compose blocks for the above apps, you can almost any of the apps behind VPN.

+## MariaDB
+Some of the containers in docker-compose.yml (eg. ZoneMinder, Guacamole, phpMyAdmin, etc.) need MariaDB.
+At this point, an external MariaDB host is specified, with the assumption that you have MariaDB running elsewhere (eg. on your NAS).

+At some point, we will add a MariaDB container and use that as the database host.

 # Usage

 First, install Docker and Docker Compose, as described in our <a href="https://www.smarthomebeginner.com/docker-home-media-server-2018-basic/">Docker Media Server guide</a>.